thuyn789/firebase_friendlychat_flutter/README.md

 ## Bugs and Not Working

-- Not Working:
+- Not Working: Stream for messages is not working correctly.
+Will implement fix.
-    + The message from Firebase has to be loaded manually.
-Will implement fixes later
-    + Only for 1 user.
-Will implement fixes later